FishGoddess/vex/README.en.md

 > Concurrent protocol is too complex and vex doesn't support.

+### 🥇 Features

+* Based on a customized tcp protocol, easy to use and develop
+* Simple API design, client pool supports
+* Server event callback supports, easy to monitor and notify.

+_Check [HISTORY.md](./HISTORY.md) and [FUTURE.md](./FUTURE.md) to know about more information._

 ### 📃 Protocol

 > All is packet including request and response.